projectsbyif/how-if-uses-data/how-if-uses-data.md

 All notes and digital files are destroyed or deleted 2 years after the research session.
 We delete any personal information provided by us from the research recruiter when the project has finished.

+We may use quotes, photos, audio or video clips from research sessions in presentations to clients.
+We will only do this if we have consent from participants.
+We don’t connect this information to participants’ names.

 Sometimes we may publish quotes from research sessions.
 We only do this if we have specific consent from the participant and any personally identifiable information has been removed.
 We will only publish audio, photos and video from a research session if a participant has given consent and has signed a model release form.

 ### Withdrawing your consent